 Denise Bunbury is a senior vice president, in the Correspondent Department, with Bell Bank.
 She has been in the Wisconsin banking industry for over 30 years and has held a variety of positions within community banks.
 She attended Edgewood College.
 She is also a board member for the Bank Holding Company Association and is a previous board member of Community Coordinated Child Care (4-C) and the American Cancer Society of Western Wisconsin.

-Cathy Couey is the Chief Operations Officer of Sterling Bank in Chetek, Wis.
+Cathy Couey is VP of Operations at Oakwood Bank in Eau Claire, Wisconsin.
 Couey began her career in radio but switched to banking after helping her hometown bank with an IT issue and being offered a job immediately after.
 Within a few years, she was leading the department.
 She eventually spearheaded a complete system overhaul, ushering in new systems such as online banking, cash management, remote deposits, bill pay, and more.
-Couey is an active member of the Wisconsin Bankers Foundation’s Financial Literacy Advisory Board.
+Couey joined Oakwood Bank in 2023.

 Morgan Farmer’s first experience at Park Bank was as a 13-year-old part time teller at the branch in downtown La Crosse.
 He worked at Park Bank every summer and Christmas break until he graduated from Notre Dame.
 Then he spent 10 years working at Firstar and U.S. Bank in the Twin Cities.
 Eventually, he was responsible for a $80 million loan portfolio and $2 million in annual revenue.